frankalcantara/frankalcantara.github.io/_posts/2024-10-01-1-introduction.md

 ## 1.1 Time and Space Complexity

-In this section, we’ll gona try to understand time and space complexities, looking at how they affect algorithm efficiency, especially in competitive programming without all mathematics.
+In this section, we’ll gona take a tour by time and space complexities, looking at how they affect algorithm efficiency, especially in competitive programming, without all mathematics.
 We’ll break down loops, recursive algorithms, and how different complexity classes shape performance.
 We’ll also look at space complexity and memory use, which matter when handling large datasets.

 **One major cause of slow algorithms is having multiple nested loops that run over the input data.** The more nested loops there are, the slower the algorithm gets.
 With $k$ nested loops, the time complexity rises to $O(n^k)$.
+Alright, I lied.
+There is a little bit of math.

-For instance, the time complexity of the following code is $O(n)$:
+For instance, the time complexity of the following  code fragment is $O(n)$:

 ```cpp
 for (int i = 1; i <= n; i++) {